 Bel Air Downtown Alliance Staff

-Jenny Falcone is the Executive Director for the Bel Air Downtown Alliance.
+Jenny Erhard is the Executive Director for the Bel Air Downtown Alliance.
 She oversees the day-to-day operations and facilitates the organization’s mission.
 Jenny is a Bel Air native who graduated from Bel Air High School and then went on to earn her bachelor’s degree in Psychology from Eastern University in St. Davids, PA.
 Jenny was first introduced to the Alliance as the creator of The Belle Aire Market in 2016.
-She joined the team full time as the Project Coordinator, later accepting the position of Director of Development.
-She currently lives in Whiteford with her son, daughter and two dogs.
-She also enjoys her antique refinishing business, running, sewing, playing field hockey and spending time with her family and friends.
+She joined the team full time as the Project Coordinator, later accepting the position of Director of Development and through COVID was named Executive Director.
+She currently lives in Churchville with her husband, son, daughter, two dogs and cat.
+She also enjoys her antique refinishing business, traveling and spending time with her family and friends.

 Marketing and Communications Associate